-- Combustible tobacco use is more common in populations with lower income, lower education, and those who live in rural areas. - ENDS use among women is highest among suburban white women with more than a high school education. - It is important to screen all women for all tobacco products, not just populations that have traditionally used combustible tobacco at higher rates.
+- ENDS use among women is highest among rural white women with more than a high school education. - It is important to screen all women for all tobacco products, not just populations that have traditionally used combustible tobacco at higher rates.